Plantar fasciitis

-Plantar fasciitis or plantar heel pain (PHP) is a disorder of the plantar fascia, which is the connective tissue which supports the arch of the foot.
+Plantar fasciitis or plantar heel pain is a disorder of the plantar fascia, which is the connective tissue that supports the arch of the foot.
 It results in pain in the heel and bottom of the foot that is usually most severe with the first steps of the day or following a period of rest.
 Pain is also frequently brought on by bending the foot and toes up towards the shin.
 The pain typically comes on gradually, and it affects both feet in about one-third of cases.

 The cause of plantar fasciitis is not entirely clear.
 Risk factors include overuse, such as from long periods of standing, an increase in exercise, and obesity.
 It is also associated with inward rolling of the foot, a tight Achilles tendon, and a sedentary lifestyle.
 It is unclear if heel spurs have a role in causing plantar fasciitis even though they are commonly present in people who have the condition.
 Plantar fasciitis is a disorder of the insertion site of the ligament on the bone characterized by micro tears, breakdown of collagen, and scarring.
 Since inflammation plays either a lesser or no role, a review proposed it be renamed plantar fasciosis.
 The presentation of the symptoms is generally the basis for diagnosis; with ultrasound sometimes being useful if there is uncertainty.
 Other conditions with similar symptoms include osteoarthritis, ankylosing spondylitis, heel pad syndrome, and reactive arthritis.

 Most cases of plantar fasciitis resolve with time and conservative methods of treatment.
 For the first few weeks, those affected are usually advised to rest, change their activities, take pain medications, and stretch.
 If this is not sufficient, physiotherapy, orthotics, splinting, or steroid injections may be options.
 If these measures are not effective, additional measures may include extracorporeal shockwave therapy or surgery.

 Between 4% and 7% of the general population has heel pain at any given time: about 80% of these are due to plantar fasciitis.
 Approximately 10% of people have the disorder at some point during their life.
 It becomes more common with age.
 It is unclear if one sex is more affected than the other.

 Signs and symptoms

 When plantar fasciitis occurs, the pain is typically sharp and usually unilateral (70% of cases).
 Bearing weight on the heel after long periods of rest worsens heel pain in affected individuals.
-Individuals with plantar fasciitis often report their symptoms are most intense during their first steps after getting out of bed or after prolonged periods of sitting.
+Individuals with plantar fasciitis often report that their symptoms are most intense during their first steps after getting out of bed or after prolonged periods of sitting.
 Symptoms typically improve with continued walking.
-Rare, but reported symptoms include numbness, tingling, swelling, or radiating pain.
+Rare, but reported, symptoms include numbness, tingling, swelling, and radiating pain.
 Typically there are no fevers or night sweats.

 If the plantar fascia is overused in the setting of plantar fasciitis, the plantar fascia can rupture.
 Typical signs and symptoms of plantar fascia rupture include a clicking or snapping sound, significant local swelling, and acute pain in the bottom of the foot.